 • Immediate Goal: Advance the prospect to the next stage in your sales process (schedule the appointment)

-If you are like the majority of other salespeople, you spend most of the day thinking about the ultimate goal and how you are going to sell more and get new clients.
+If you are like most other salespeople, you spend most of the day thinking about the ultimate goal and how you will sell more and acquire new clients.

 There is nothing wrong with always thinking about this goal.
-The problem that comes into play is that we forget to focus on the immediate goal of moving the prospect to the next step and staying focused on this immediate goal is helpful when setting appointments over the phone.
+The problem is that we often forget to focus on the immediate goal of moving the prospect to the next step.
+Staying focused on this immediate goal is helpful when setting appointments over the phone.

 Here are some reasons why this is going to improve your sales efforts:

-B2B cold calls will not be long enough to really sell your product.
+B2B cold calls will not be long enough to sell your product.

-When you are setting appointments over the phone, you really only have between 2 to 5 minutes to work with on each call.
-This is simply not enough time for you to work with to fully sell your product or service in most cases.
+When you are setting appointments over the phone, you only have between 2 to 5 minutes to work with on each call.
+This is simply not enough time for you to work with to sell your product or service in most cases fully.

-There will be times when your call will go beyond 5 minutes and this may mean that you have progressed beyond the cold call stage of the sales process and have progressed into the meeting stage.
-In this case, what you have done is create an “instant meeting” which is what we call an appointment that happens at the same time as the cold call.
+There will be times when your call goes beyond 5 minutes, and this may mean that you have progressed beyond the cold call stage of the sales process and have progressed into the meeting stage.
+In this case, you have created an “instant meeting,” which is what we call an appointment that happens at the same time as the cold call.

-While it might seem positive to have a cold call that keeps going with questions or good discussion, there is actually some downside to this.
+While it might seem optimistic to have a cold call that keeps going with questions or good discussion, this has some downside.
 The main issue is that you might get more time and attention with the prospect if you prevented the instant meeting and scheduled an appointment as this will typically involve putting some amount of time on the prospect’s calendar.
 Not only will this block of time usually be longer than an instant meeting, but you may have more attention and focus from the prospect.

 Notice how I mentioned “prevent the instant meeting” just now.
-There is actually something very important in the “prevent” step here that will help you with setting more appointments.
+The “prevent” step actually has something very important that will help you set more appointments.

 The problem with that path is that you missed a great opportunity to go for the appointment and fulfill your immediate goal of setting appointments over the phone.
 The opportunity missed is when the prospect asked a good question, and you answered it.
 Here is something that you could say instead: